 - Peanut or almond butter

-As for hydrogenated fats, they play no role in the human body, and should be eliminated entirely from the diet.
+As for hydrogenated fats, they have no role in the human body, and should be completely eliminated from the diet.

-In a simplified way, we can say that the complexes provide a slower and sustained energy release, while the simple ones cause a rapid firing of blood sugar.
+In a simplified way, we can say that complex ones provide a slower, more sustained release of energy, while simple ones cause a rapid spike in blood sugar.

-We should prioritize complex carbohydrates at every meal except post-workout shake, where simple carbohydrates can and should be used.
+We should prioritize complex carbohydrates in all meals, except in the post-workout shake, where simple carbohydrates can and should be used.

-Simple carbohydrates increase insulin levels more markedly compared to complexes, being useful after training to reduce cortisol levels and therefore reduce the catabolic effects of training.
+Simple carbohydrates increase insulin levels more markedly compared to complex carbohydrates, being useful after training to reduce cortisol levels and therefore reduce the catabolic effects of training.

 Here are the best carbohydrate choices: